Al-Altan: Early life and marriage

 Al-Altan's mother, Börte, was born into the Onggirat tribe, who lived along the Greater Khingan mountain range south of the Ergüne river, in modern-day Inner Mongolia.
-She married a Mongol (Note: At this point in time, the word "Mongols" only referred to the members of one tribe in northeast Mongolia; because this tribe played a central role in the formation of the Mongol Empire, their name was later used for all the tribes.) leader named Temüjin c.
+She married a Mongol (Note: At this point in time, the word "Mongols" only referred to the members of one tribe in northeast Mongolia; because this tribe played a central role in the formation of the Mongol Empire, their name was later used for all the tribes in the Mongolian Plateau.) leader named Temüjin c.
 1178 after a seven-year betrothal.
 Over the next twenty or so years, Börte gave birth to nine children: four sons named Jochi, Chagatai, Ögedei, and Tolui, and five daughters named Qojin, Checheyigen, Alaqa, Tümelün, and Al-Altan, the youngest.
-After this last birth in c.
-1196, Temüjin continued to father offspring with other women whom he had married, but these always remained inferior in status to Börte and her children.
+After this last birth c.
+1196, Temüjin continued to father offspring with other women whom he had married, but they always remained inferior in status to Börte and her children.

 The major tribes of the Mongolian plateau united by Temüjin; the Uyghurs lived outside the Mongol heartland at the southwest corner of the map.

 In the decade after Al-Altan's birth, Temüjin steadily increased his power and subjugated rival tribes, a process which culminated in his coronation as Genghis Khan, ruler of the newly-founded Mongol Empire, in 1206.
 Before and after this acclamation, Genghis employed his daughters with Börte in a crucial role: they were married to important male rulers, who would then submit to Genghis in exchange for rank and power in the new empire.
 On the other side, Genghis gained the loyalties of large steppe populations without unnecessary bloodshed, and Al-Altan and her sisters took important administrative roles in large tribes.
 In addition, they served as the link between their father and his new son-in-law vassals.
 Al-Altan's eldest sister Qojin married Butu of the Ikires tribe, Checheyigen and Alaqa married into the ruling families of the Oirats and Ongud respectively, and Tümelün married back into Börte's Onggirat tribe.